DigiBP/25DIGIBP4/README.md

 By integrating the two Make Scenarios the involvement of Customer Service within this process got eliminated completly.
 These now free resources may be allocated to other important business tasks.
 While there are still some limitations for our chatbot, like handling specific technical questions, the chatbot represents a promising step toward digital transformation in customer service.
 To mitigate the risk of misinformation, Buddy is designed with restricted pathways, ensuring that only valid paths are triggered and preventing inaccurate responses.
-Loosening those restrictions and adding more scenarios will make the chatbot easily scalable to cover additional services (e.g., delivery updates, FAQs and more) in the future.
+Loosening those restrictions and adding more scenarios will make the chatbot easily scalable.

 # 🔮 Future Steps and Opportunities
 While the current process delivers major improvements in automation, communication, and efficiency, there are several areas where further enhancements can provide even greater value and scalability.